 Family Services of the Merrimack Valley

 The Samaritans of Merrimack Valley is pleased to host a support group for individuals over age 18 who have attempted suicide in the past and are in need of connecting with others who have had the same experience.
-During this eight week group, participants will discuss topics such as safety planning, coping skills, self-care and processing past event.
+During this eight week group, participants will discuss topics such as safety planning, coping skills, self-care and processing past events.

 This suicide attempt survivor support group is confidential, free and led by an attempt survivor.